LuciaHrovatin/AML-3D_object_classification/README.md

 The backend code structure is composed by:
 -   `data_ingestion.py`, containing the functions used to the cleansing procedure applied on the original dataset
--   `data_splitter.py`, containing the R scripts of the interface graphs and the Exploratory Data Analysis
+-   `data_splitter.py`, containing the functions for splitting the dataset in training and validation set
--   `src`, containing Python files with specific functions for data collection, data transformation and machine learning training/testing process
--   `docker-compose.yml`, defining the Docker containers and their relationships
+-   `model.py`, contains the PointNet architecture
+-   `solver.py`, launches the training/testing procedure emplying Adam algorithm, Cross-Entropy loss function and Accuracy
 -   `main.py`, triggers the entire project
+-   `final_db.json`, stores the scenes and the bounding boxes coordinates for each Lego block

 ## Overall code structure
 ```